cavo789/blog/blog/2024/02/18/php-api-tips/index.md

 })
 ```

-Now, in the second example, you tell the web server that you want a json representation and nothing else.
+Now, in the second example, you tell the web server that you want a JSON representation and nothing else.

 ### Responses